Optimizing Global Content Translation Workflows

 Technology Solutions

 Modern CMS platforms with built-in translation management capabilities can automate much of this process.
 Look for solutions that integrate with translation services, provide visual context, and support collaborative review workflows.
+Native synchronization with your commerce platform matters too—it's what keeps a global localization strategy from drifting out of sync market by market.

 Measuring Success

 Track key metrics like translation turnaround time, cost per word, error rates, and content team satisfaction.
 These metrics help identify bottlenecks and opportunities for improvement.
+The most telling number, though, is time-to-market: how many days pass between a piece of content being ready in your primary language and being live, correctly localized, in every market you serve.